decisionforce/pgdrive/docs/source/generalization_env_config.rst

 ##########################

-We assume that you only want to use built-in functions instead of developing some new feature, and thus provide a list for you to learn more about the meaning of each configuration options in **GeneralizationEnv**.
+We assume that you only want to use built-in functions instead of developing some new features, and thus provide a list for you to learn more about the meaning of each configuration options in **PGDriveEnv (**PGDriveEnv**).

-GeneralizationEnv Config
+PGDriveEnv Config
 ###########################

-We do generalization experiments under the default setting of GeneralizationEnv.
+We do generalization experiments under the default setting of PGDriveEnv.
 To reproduce our experiment results, no special configuration is needed.

-However, PGDrive can also support other research topics, and we will simply introduce the meaning of some configuration options of GeneralizationEnv.
+However, PGDrive can also support other research topics, and we will simply introduce the meaning of some configuration options of PGDriveEnv.

 Draw Scene & Visualization
 ###########################